arrow_back_ios

 Only orders with time-blocking statuses are sent to Google Calendar (by default, these statuses are "Pending" and "Confirmed").
 If you change any dates or statuses, we immediately send the updates to Google Calendar.
 We add a special property to the events we send to Google to distinguish our events from yours.

 When we receive data from Google Calendar, we skip our own events to avoid duplication.
 Events imported from Google are not converted into actual reservations; they only block time on the calendar.
 If you change "non-Bukza" events in Google Calendar, these changes are also reflected in the Bukza calendar during synchronization.
-However, you should not modify events marked with the Bukza tag, as changes to these will not affect the original reservations in our system.
+However, you should not modify events marked with the Bukza tag, as such changes will not affect the original reservations in our system and may be overwritten during our next synchronization.

-In the event description, you can add a number in square brackets.
+In the event title, you can add a number in square brackets.
 Our system will interpret this as the number of reserved shares for the resource—the Total share count of the reservation.

 If the number of reserved shares is not specified, the entire resource is considered booked.